-This bill requires licensing entities within the Department of Consumer Affairs to update license records if that licensing entity receives government-issued documentation demonstrating a legal change of name or gender, as specified.
+This bill requires licensing entities within DCA to update license records if that licensing entity receives government-issued documentation demonstrating a legal change of name or gender, as specified.
 This bill also allows licensees to request for their prior name to be removed from online license verification systems operated by the licensing entities and establishes a process for individuals to access a licensee's enforcement records under their prior name.